- IPv4 Tutorial

 IPv4 - Packet Structure

-Internet Protocol being a layer-3 protocol (OSI) takes data Segments from layer-4 (Transport) and divides it into what’s called packet.
-IP packet encapsulates data unit received from above layer and adds its own header information.
+Internet Protocol being a layer-3 protocol (OSI) takes data Segments from layer-4 (Transport) and divides it into packets.
+IP packet encapsulates data unit received from above layer and add to its own header information.

 The encapsulated data is referred to as IP Payload.
 IP header contains all the necessary information to deliver the packet at the other end.

-ECN: Explicit Congestion Notification, carries information about the congestion seen in the route.
+ECN − Explicit Congestion Notification; It carries information about the congestion seen in the route.

-Identification: If IP packet is fragmented during the transmission, all the fragments contain same identification no. to identify original IP packet they belong to.
+Identification − If IP packet is fragmented during the transmission, all the fragments contain same identification number. to identify original IP packet they belong to.

-Flags: As required by the network resources, if IP Packet is too large to handle these ‘flags’ tell that if they can be fragmented or not.
+Flags − As required by the network resources, if IP Packet is too large to handle, these ‘flags’ tells if they can be fragmented or not.
 In this 3-bit flag, the MSB is always set to ‘0’.